 - Did this person plan and administer a budget?
 If so, what was the size, and how did this person manage it?

-- How would you describe his or her ability to plan and execute short and long term goals?
+- How would you describe this person’s ability to plan and execute short and long term goals?

-- Please describe his/her political acumen and ability to work with senior leadership?
+- Please describe this person’s political acumen and ability to work with senior leadership?

-- How would you describe his or her ability to manage up within the organization?
+- How would you describe this person’s ability to manage up within the organization?

-- How was he/she perceived by subordinates?
+- How was this person perceived by subordinates?
 Peers?

-- Can you describe his or her involvement in attracting/hiring/retaining and developing top talent?
+- Can you describe this person’s involvement in attracting/hiring/retaining and developing top talent?

-- Please describe an example of his or her ability to lead a team through a project or major initiative.
+- Please describe an example of this person’s ability to lead a team through a project or major initiative.
 What challenges did they face

-- What impact has he or she had on the organization?
+- What impact has this person had on the organization?
 In his or her department?

 - What kind of legacy is this person leaving?

-- What are his or her biggest accomplishments or key contributions to the organization?
+- What are this person’s biggest accomplishments or key contributions to the organization?

-- How does he or she compare with other managers or executives in similar position in your organization or comparable organizations?
+- How does this person compare with other managers or executives in similar positions in your organization or comparable organizations?

 - Would you describe this candidate as a visionary?
 Please provide examples.

-- What involvement has he or she had in contributing to the strategic plan of the organization?
+- What involvement has this person had in contributing to the strategic plan of the organization?

-- How has he/she demonstrated his or her strategic thinking ability?
+- How has this person demonstrated their strategic thinking ability?
 Please provide examples.

 Closing